edgedb/edgedb/docs/clients/js/driver.rst

 -------

-If you're a TypeScript user and want autocompletion and type inference, head over to the :ref:`Query Builder docs <edgedb-js-qb>`.
+If you're a TypeScript user and want autocompletion and type inference, head over to the :ref:`Query Builder docs <gel-js-qb>`.
 If you're using plain JavaScript that likes writing queries with composable code-first syntax, you should check out the query builder too!
 If you're content writing queries as strings, the vanilla Client API will meet your needs.